European goldfinch: Relationships with humans

-European goldfinches are commonly kept and bred in captivity around the world because of their distinctive appearance and pleasant song.
-If European goldfinches are kept with domestic canaries, they tend to lose their native song and call in favour of their cagemates' songs.
-This is considered undesirable, as it detracts from the allure of keeping European goldfinches.
-In Great Britain during the 19th century, many thousands of European goldfinches were trapped each year to be sold as cage birds.
+European goldfinches are commonly kept and bred in captivity around the world thanks to their distinctive appearance and pleasant song.
+However, if they are kept with domestic canaries, they tend to lose their native song and call in favour of their cagemates' songs.
+This is considered undesirable, as it detracts from the appeal of keeping them.
+In 19th century Great Britain, many thousands of European goldfinches were trapped each year to be sold as cage birds.
 One of the earliest campaigns of the Royal Society for the Protection of Birds was directed against this trade.
-Wildlife conservation attempts to limit bird trapping and the destruction of the open space habitats of European goldfinches.
+Wildlife conservation attempts to limit bird trapping and the destruction of the open-space habitats of European goldfinches.

 Steglitz, a borough of the German city of Berlin, is named after the European goldfinch.
 The surname Goldspink is based on the Scots word for the European goldfinch.

 Christian symbolism

 Because of the thistle seeds it eats, in Christian symbolism the European goldfinch is associated with Christ's Passion and his crown of thorns.
 The European goldfinch, appearing in pictures of the Madonna and Christ child, represents the foreknowledge Jesus and Mary had of the Crucifixion.
-Examples include the Madonna del cardellino or Madonna of the Goldfinch, painted by the Italian Renaissance artist Raphael in about 1505–6, in which John the Baptist offers a European goldfinch to Christ in a warning of his future.
+Examples include the Madonna del Cardellino or Madonna of the Goldfinch, painted by the Italian Renaissance artist Raphael in about 1505–6, in which John the Baptist offers a European goldfinch to Christ in a warning of his future.
 In Barocci's Holy Family, a European goldfinch is held in the hand of John the Baptist, who holds it high out of reach of an interested cat.
 In Cima da Conegliano's Madonna and Child, a European goldfinch flutters in the hand of the Christ child.
 It is also an emblem of endurance, fruitfulness, and persistence.
 Because it symbolizes the Passion, the European goldfinch is considered a "saviour" bird and may be pictured with the common housefly (which represents sin and disease).
 The European goldfinch is also associated with Saint Jerome and appears in some depictions of him.